Luuuuuis/PrivateServer/README.md

 # PrivateServer
-Private server system for CloudNet 2.0
+Free & open-source private server system for CloudNET 2

-This is a completely free and opensource private server system for CloudNet 2.0
+Create your own private game servers and invite your friends to play with you.
+Only with you.

 ### Commands:
 + /privateserver start [GROUP]